inspircd/docs/docs/4/moved-modules.md

 ### hostchange

 This module is obsolete thanks to the new v4 cloaking system which implements the same behaviour.
+It also only applies hostnames on connect which means that hostnames are not updated on change and non-SASL account logins will not result in a hostname change.
 Users of this module should consider migrating to [the cloak_user module](/4/modules/cloak_user) if they use the "addaccount" or "addnick" actions and [the cloak_static module](/4/modules/cloak_static) if they use the "set" action.

 ### lockserv